-Where quorum is not present, notes of the meeting shall go forward for receipt and consideration at the next convenient meeting of Council.
+Where a quorum is not present, notes of the meeting shall go forward for receipt and consideration at the next convenient meeting of Council.

-The meetings are scheduled four to six times per year and may be cancelled or rescheduled at the call of the Chair.
+The meetings are scheduled quarterly and may be cancelled or re-scheduled at the call of the Chair.
 Meetings are not typically scheduled in August and December.

-When a Committee makes a recommendation for Council action, it shall go forward to Council for consideration as a specific item within the minutes prepared by the Recording Clerk.
+When a Committee makes a recommendation for Council action, it shall go forward to Council for consideration as a specific item within the Minutes prepared by the Recording Clerk.